'Orange Is The New Black' Season 5 Held For Ransom - Will Netflix Cave To Blackmail?

 Laverne Cox Takes a Break from WE Day to Tease Orange is the New Black Season 5

-Orange is the New Black star Laverne Cox spoke at WE Day, an event organized to celebrate youths making a difference in their communities, and, as E!
+Orange is the New Black star Laverne Cox spoke at WE Day, an event organized to celebrate youths making a difference in their communities, and as E!
 News reports, the star spoke about her concerns for the transgender community.
-Speaking to the crowd, Cox identified herself as a transgender, African American woman from a working class family, stressing each aspect of her persona, because she feels it’s important to draw attention to the many different aspects of herself.
+Speaking to the crowd, Cox identified herself as a transgender, African American woman from a working class family, stressing each aspect of her persona because she feels it’s important to draw attention to the many different aspects of herself.

 The Orange is the New Black actress wants people to recognize that being transgender doesn’t negate whatever else may be true about herself.